technocrat/swingwatch.org/wi.md

 ## August assessment after convention

-Harris is likely to lose—most of the credible interval is less than 50% of the two-candidate vote.
+The model shows Harris leading, with **60.0**% of simulated outcomes showing her gaining more than 50% of the two-candidate vote.
+This suggests a strong position for Harris, but it's important to note that this is a statistical projection based the data from August through late August.
+This is a summary of the model, not a prediction of the election outcome.

 ~~~
 <table>